Important Sources of Financial Aid for Nigerian Students

 The infographic below illustrates some of the financial aid sources available to Nigerian students:

 Some colleges and universities offer numerous scholarship programs while others have very limited aid for international students.
 Some schools offer merit-based aid, yet others only offer need-based aid.
-It can vary widely from campus to campus, so make sure to check the financial aid and international student sections of each school’s website.
+This varies by campus, so make sure to check the financial aid and international student sections of each school’s website.
 Feel free to send emails with questions to the appropriate university authorities.

-Though we only listed a few options, there are many more scholarship options available from the U.S. and your home country, depending on your field of study.
-For reliable financial aid information, visit the U.S Department of State website.
+Though we only listed a few options, there are many more scholarship options available.
+For reliable information about financial aid for Nigerian students, visit the U.S Department of State website.
 We also recommend that you do your research online by reviewing the scholarship provider’s website for current information.

 Finally, the most important tip for finding an affordable academic program is to be flexible about where you are willing to study.
 There are more than 4,000 colleges and universities in the U.S. and there are many smaller institutions that have reserved scholarships and grants for international students.
 Explore all the options, and you will be able to find an institute that can offer you a great education at an affordable price.